• Home

 PRESS BRIEFING

-Wagyu cattle originate from Japan and the first exports began in the 1970s to the United States, followed by Australia in the 1990s and more recently to the UK where a core group of breeders, commercial producers, butchers and restaurateurs specialise in what is widely held to be the world’s finest-tasting beef.
+Wagyu cattle originate from Japan and the first exports began in the 1970s to the United States, followed by Australia in the 1990s and more recently (in the 2000s) to the UK where a core group of breeders, commercial producers, butchers and restaurateurs began to specialise in what is widely held to be the world’s finest-tasting beef.

-The fledgling Wagyu Breeders Association, thought to be the first new UK Breed Society in over 20 years, aims to promote Wagyu cattle breeding and its premium beef to add value to all parts of the supply chain.
-Since its successful launch which took place in Tetbury, Glocs 11-12 November 2014, the WBA has built upon the support of Wagyu pedigree and commercial breeders to put in place the foundation stones upon which to grow a successful Breed Society.
+The fledgling Wagyu Breeders Association (WBA), thought to be the first new UK Breed Society in over 20 years, was established to promote Wagyu cattle breeding and its premium beef to add value to all parts of the supply chain.
+Since its launch - which took place in Tetbury, Glocs 11-12 November 2014, the WBA has built upon the support of Wagyu pedigree and commercial breeders to put in place the foundations upon which to grow a successful Association.
+British Wagyu is more than a breed, it is in fact a brand with far-reaching ambitions beyond its farming origins through to farm shops, restaurants, wholesalers, butchers, smaller independent shops, major multiple retailers and of course the customer!
+This is why we now refer to ourselves as the British Wagyu Association (BWA) to encompass all these spheres.

 You must select a collection to display.